makersacademy/chitter-challenge/docs/review.md

 end
 ```

-Prefer that pulled out to a helpers file like so
+Prefer that pulled out to a view helpers file like so

 ```ruby
 require_relative 'helpers'